-105.7.26 Electronic access control systems.
-Construction permits are required for the installation or modification of an electronic access control system, as specified in Chapter 10.
-A separate construction permit is required for the installation or modification of a fire alarm system that may be connected to the access control system.
-Maintenance performed in accordance with this code is not considered a modification and does not require a permit.
+105.6.25 Electronic access control systems.
+Construction permits are required to install or modify an electronic access control system, as specified in Chapter 10.
+A separate construction permit is required for to install or modify a fire alarm system that may be connected to the access control system.
+Maintenance performed in accordance with this code is not considered to be a modification and does not require a permit.